georgemitenkov/GSoC-2020/README.md

 ## Challenges

-There were a number of challenges that I have encountered while working on the project.
+There was a number of challenges that I have encountered while working on the project.

 - LLVM and MLIR have a wide range of APIs that help working with data